lucas-da-silva/project-blogs-api/README.md

 ### User routes

 - `POST /user`: adds a new `user` to the database and returns a `token`;

+> Keep the password, as it will be encrypted in the database;

 <details>
     <summary>The request body should follow the format below</summary>